Prag8855/aab/content/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id.md

 - **Anschrift in Deutschland**
     If you don't have an address in Germany, write "nicht vorhanden" (not available) or "noch nicht bekannt" (not known yet).[^2]

-## Where to send this form
+## How to send this form

 If you are an employee, send it to your employer's local *[[Finanzamt]]*.
 If not, send it to your local *[[Finanzamt]]*.[^0]

+**[Find your local Finanzamt ➞](/out/finanzamt-finder)**

 Include a copy of your passport or *[[Personalausweis]]* with the form.
 You can use a *Personalausweis* from another EU country.

-**[Find your local Finanzamt ➞](/out/finanzamt-finder)**

 ## What happens next?

-2 to 6 weeks later, you will get a tax ID by post.
+4 to 6 weeks later, you will get a tax ID by post.
 It will come in a letter from the *Bundeszentralamt für Steuern* (*BZSt*).

-It might be sent to your address in another country, even if you also gave an address in Germany.[^1]
+They usually send your tax ID to your employer, or to your foreign address, even if you gave an address in Germany.[^1]

 [^0]: [Screenshot](/images/tax-id-form-instructions.png), [Screenshot](/images/anmeldung-taxid-info-2022-12-22.png)
-[^1]: Multiple readers (March to October 2023)
+[^1]: Multiple readers (March to October 2023), reader feedback (September 2024)
 [^2]: Finanzamt (July 2024)
 [^3]: Reader feedback (October 2023)